blablubbabc/HubEssentials/README.md

 HubEssentials
 =============

-Offers a set of usefull features for every hub/lobby server.
+Offers a set of useful features for every hub/lobby server.